JatindraPatel/Bolwing_Scoreboard-FOG-Assignment-/README.md

 ## 🧠 Approach

-Since bowling scoreboard displays are usually static overlays positioned at the **top of the screen**, the pipeline avoids processing every single frame (which would be slow and redundant) and instead:
+Bowling scoreboard displays are static overlays positioned at the **top of the screen**, so the pipeline avoids running OCR on every single frame and instead:

-1. **Frame Sampling** – Reads the video and processes every **30th frame** (~1 frame/sec
-   at 30 FPS), which is more than enough since scoreboard values don't change every frame.
+1. **Frame Sampling** – Reads the video and processes every **Nth frame** (default: 30, ~1 frame/sec at 30 FPS) — configurable via CLI, since scoreboard values don't change every frame.
-2. **ROI Cropping** – Instead of running OCR on the full frame, the script crops the **top 40% of the frame**, where the scoreboard is consistently located.
-This reduces noise, speeds up OCR, and improves accuracy by removing irrelevant background (lanes, players, pins, etc.).
+2. **ROI Cropping** – Crops the **top 40% of the frame** (configurable), where the scoreboard is consistently located, instead of running OCR on the full frame.
+This removes irrelevant background (lanes, players, pins) and speeds up OCR.
-3. **Preprocessing** – Converts the cropped ROI to grayscale to improve OCR readability and reduce the effect of lighting/color variation on the display.
+3. **Preprocessing** – Converts the cropped ROI to grayscale to improve OCR readability.
-4. **OCR Extraction** – Uses **EasyOCR** to detect and read all text within the cropped scoreboard region (player names, frame-by-frame pin counts, totals, etc.).
+4. **OCR Extraction** – Uses **EasyOCR** to detect and read all text within the cropped scoreboard region.
-5. **Confidence Filtering** – Discards OCR detections with a confidence score below `0.3` to filter out noisy/false text detections.
+5. **Confidence Filtering** – Discards OCR detections below a configurable confidence threshold (default `0.3`).
-6. **Structured Output** – Saves the results (frame number, timestamp, detected text) into a JSON file (`output_scoreboard.json`), and also saves each processed/cropped frame as an image in `extracted_frames/` for verification and debugging.
+6. **Row Reconstruction** – This is the part most basic OCR scripts skip: EasyOCR returns a flat, unordered list of text strings, which loses the scoreboard's grid structure.
+   This project clusters each detection by its **vertical (y) position** to regroup the raw text back into rows (one row per player/header line), and sorts each row left-to-right, so the output actually mirrors the scoreboard layout instead of being a jumbled list.
+7. **Duplicate Skipping** – Since the scoreboard often doesn't change for several seconds at a time, consecutive sampled frames with *identical* detected text are skipped by default (`--keep-duplicates` to disable this), so the output isn't full of repeated, redundant entries.
+8. **Visual Verification** – Every kept frame's OCR detections are drawn as bounding boxes + labels on a copy of the cropped ROI and saved to `annotated_frames/`, so the detection step can be visually verified frame-by-frame instead of trusting a black box.
+9. **Structured Output** – Results are saved to both **JSON** (`output_scoreboard.json`, with the reconstructed rows included) and a flattened **CSV** (`output_scoreboard.csv`) for quick inspection in a spreadsheet.

 ---